Marketing

 What are you doing to improve CX today?

-In challenging times, small frustrations may result in harmful long-term negative sentiment.
+In challenging times, minor frustrations can lead to harmful, long-term negative sentiment.
 Your approach to Customer Experience (CX) matters more than ever during this pandemic crisis.
 Your business needs to protect relationship capital and see this as an opportunity to appeal to your next generation of loyal customers.

-Recently I sold a few gold coins on an auction website.
+Recently, I sold a few gold coins on an auction website.
 The transactions were great and concluded quickly.
-However, the payment arm of this organization seems to have a bug in their tracking system related to USPS Registered Mail.
-The status of the transaction displayed “shipped,” but when you pressed the “Tracking” button, it was clear that the package had been delivered a few weeks earlier.
+However, the payment arm of this organization appears to have a bug in its tracking system for USPS Registered Mail.
+The transaction status displayed “shipped,” but when you clicked the “Tracking” button, it was clear the package had been delivered a few weeks earlier.
 Still, they were holding a significant amount of money without a clear release date.

-While that was a little frustrating, what happened next changed how I felt about this company.
+While that was a little frustrating, what happened next changed my feelings about this company.
 I sent several emails to Support and received canned responses.
-I used their chat option and spoke to a couple of “people” who were either chatbots or who should be replaced by chatbots because no matter what information I provided, the response was always the same, and it was not helpful.
-Interactions that are positive and consistent matter!
+I used their chat option and spoke to a couple of “people” who were either chatbots or should be replaced by chatbots, because no matter what information I provided, the response was always the same and not helpful.
+Positive, consistent interactions matter!

 Now, think about tens, hundreds, or even thousands of customers or prospects having problems getting information about your products and services, getting assistance with questions or support for problems, and working with your company in general.
-In this time of increased stress and uncertainty, it is important that the customer experience for each anticipated archetype be as ideal as possible in order to increase engagement and loyalty.
-BTW, those things lead to increases in lifetime customer value, repeat business and overall business growth.
+In this time of increased stress and uncertainty, the customer experience for each anticipated archetype must be as ideal as possible in order to increase engagement and loyalty.
+BTW, those things lead to increases in lifetime customer value, repeat business, and overall business growth.

-I‘ve always told my teams that “People buy easy,” so as a group or organization, we aim to make conducting business with us as efficient and frictionless as possible.
+I’ve always told my teams that “People buy easy,” so, as a group or organization, we aim to make it as efficient and frictionless as possible to conduct business with us.
 By doing that, being fair, and acting with integrity, we are rewarded with loyal customers who help our business grow.

 Relationships develop over time, and each interaction helps determine the eventual outcome.
-Understanding what differentiates your company and products in the eyes of your customers and prospects can help you create more meaningful, consistent, and useful interactions.
-People appreciate a positive customer experience, so those efforts may ultimately lead to the creation of Customers for Life.
+Understanding what differentiates your company and products in your customers’ and prospects’ eyes can help you create more meaningful, consistent, and valuable interactions.
+People appreciate a positive customer experience, so those efforts may ultimately lead to developing Customers for Life.

 Now is the time to evaluate your processes, procedures, guidelines, and interfaces.
 Be extremely critical as you ask yourself, “Is this how I would like to be treated as a customer?”
 By setting CX as a strategic priority, your business or organization will focus on eliminating friction and ensuring that your customers are treated well.
 Moreover, you are building a more loyal install base by supporting the activities that comprise the customer’s journey.